Analyze Discovered Shadow Data

 Additionally, Enterprise DLP assigns a sensitivity score to each shadow data document to indicate the likelihood that it contains potentially sensitive data based on the content analysis.
 This score helps you understand which documents might require additional protection even if they weren't flagged by your existing data security measures.

-• Top Clusters
+• Top Groups

 • Overview